8 Geometric Properties

 \(A_i\) = Area of each discrete area [m2, in.2]

 We can find centroids of simple shapes easily by utilizing symmetry.
 When a shape possesses an axis of symmetry, each point on one side of the axis corresponds to another point symmetrically located on the opposite side.
-The distances between these mirrored points and the line of symmetry will sum to zero because they will be equal in magnitude but opposite in sign.
+The distances between these mirrored points and the line of symmetry sum to zero because they are equal in magnitude but opposite in sign.
 This is true for every point in the shape, so the numerator of Equation 8.1 (the first moment of area) will be zero.
 Therefore, if a shape features a line of symmetry, its centroid must coincide with this line.
-In cases where a shape exhibits multiple lines of symmetry, the centroid is located at their intersection, as shown in Figure 8.2.

-8.2 2nd Moment of Areas
+8.2 Second Moment of Area

 Click to expand